 Seeking medical help is the first thing you should do if you are suffering from depression.
-Eating the right food should also be on the cards.
+However, eating the right foods can also help improve your mental health.
 When going through a mental disturbance, most of us tend to make food our last priority.
 This only contributes to deteriorating mental health.

-That’s why we are here with a list of foods you can have while battling depression.
+That’s why we are here with a list of foodsyou can include in your diet to help combat depression.
 It might sound bizarre, but feeding your brain the right kind of fuel can actually help improve your mood.
 So, scroll down and check them out!

 8 Powerful Foods That Can Fight Depression